If you’re responsible for designing or implementing sales training for your organization, you know the effectiveness of training varies greatly.

 Will your sales team be among those who receive the most effective training and achieve the highest win rates on proposed sales?

 One of the critical parts of delivering the best sales training is identifying the appropriate sales training topics to cover.
 You may think your sellers are already skilled in these areas, but we've found massive gaps in the areas that most influence buyers’ purchase decisions and seller effectiveness.
+Finding the right combination of topics is also essential for onboarding new sellers and getting them up to speed.

 Below we highlight 26 sales training topics that may be suitable for your team, depending on existing and desired capabilities.